Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Supplementary Material

 \subsubsection{Structure}

 We use YELP and IMDB for the training, validation and testing of our CGA models.
 The label distributions for all attributes are described in Table \ref{tab:data}.

-From the YELP business reviews dataset \cite{yelp2014data}, we use reviews only from the category \textit{restaurants}.
+From the YELP business reviews dataset \cite{yelp2014data}\footnote{Retrieved from \url{https://github.com/shentianxiao/language-style-transfer}}, we use reviews only from the category \textit{restaurants}.
 We use the same splits for training, validation and testing as \newcite{john2019disentangled}, which contain 444101, 63483 and 126670, respectively.
 The vocabulary contains 9304 words.

-We further evaluate our models on the IMDB dataset of movie reviews \cite{imdb2011}.
+We further evaluate our models on the IMDB dataset of movie reviews \cite{imdb2011}\footnote{Retrieved from \url{https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews}}.
 We use reviews with less than 20 sentences and we select only sentences with less than 20 tokens.
 Our final dataset contains 122345, 12732, 21224 sentences for train validation and test, respectively.
 The vocabulary size is 15362 words.